kparkov/diceless/README.md

 # Dice Roller Toolkit

 Dice Roller Toolkit is exactly what it sounds like.
 It's a dice roller with a small toolkit for visualizing the probabilities of rolls.
 It can be used when dice are not readily available, or if you want more feedback about the statistics of a given roll.
-For a more in-depth toolkit into just the probabilities, I recommend the excellent [anydice.com](https://anydice.com/) tool.
+For a more in-depth toolkit into _just the probability distributions_, I recommend the excellent tool at [anydice.com](https://anydice.com/).

 Dice Roller Toolkit is designed for speed of use.
 You can write a dice expression such as '2d6+3d8' and press enter.
 It will immediately roll the dice and add this expression to a quick roll history, so you can repeat that same roll easily.

 ![screenshot](res/screen.gif)

+## Features

+- Write a dice expression and roll it pressing enter.
+- Previous expressions are shown as buttons for quick re-rolling.
+- See quick stats about the roll: sum, average, highest, lowest, probability (at most, at least).
+- See the detailed distribution graph for exactly this roll, at most and at least.
+- Everything happens on the client; there is no backend.
+Collaborative features might change that in the future.

-## Quick start
+## Install

-This project was kickstarted using [create-react-app with TypeScript](https://github.com/Microsoft/TypeScript-React-Starter).
-You need node installed to run it.
+### Requirements

+- Node.js (was developed using v8.11.3)

+### Run in development mode

 To get started in development mode, clone this repository and cd into the directory.
 Then run:

 ```shell
 npm install
 npm start
 ```

 This will expose the dice-roller on port 3000.
+It should automatically open in a new browser tab.

+### Tests

 If you want to run the test, you can do so by running (after running install):